 To continue development of its pharmaceutical products and continuing operation, the Company is reliant, at present, upon its capital reserves.
 The Company has no revenues.
 On February 11, 2015, the Company sold 4,259,259 shares of common stock in an underwritten public offering resulting in net proceeds of \$26.6 million.
-With this additional capital, management believes the Company has sufficient capital to meet its planned operating needs through November 2016.
+With this additional capital, management believes the Company has sufficient capital to meet its planned operating needs through September 2016.
 At present, the Company has no bank line of credit or other fixed source of positive net working capital reserves.
-Should it need additional capitalization in the future, it will be primarily reliant upon private or public placement of its equities, and there can be no assurance that the Company will be successful in such efforts.
+Until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
+To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted.
+Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends and may require the issuance of warrants, which could potentially dilute your ownership interest.
+If we raise additional funds through collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our future revenue streams or grant licenses on terms that may not be favorable to us.
+There can be no assurance that we will be successful in any capital raising efforts.
+If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts.